cyberphor/knowledge-base/security/network-security/README.md

 * Blocking removable media
 * Blocking unauthorized print jobs

+DLP has three goals.
+* Identify confidential data in use, storage, and transit
+* Apply protection using automation
+* Conduct detection and response

 **Network Access Control**
 Network Access Control (NAC) is when a client (aka "supplicant") is evaluated by a security check point (aka "authenticator") before *local* area network access is granted.
 It's similar to port security, but requires less touch-labor when there's a mistake.
 * The authenticator is a Layer 2 device (e.g., switch or wireless access point)